nerscadmin/IPM/README.md

   *   **Power:** Joules of energy consumed by the app.

 The 'integrated' in IPM is multi-faceted.
 It refers to combining the above information together through a common interface and also the integration of the records from all the parallel tasks into a single report.
 At a high level we seek to integrate together the information useful to all stakeholders in HPC into a common interface that enables a deeper understanding.
 This includes application developers, science teams using applications, HPC managers, and system architects.

+## Quick start

+IPM uses the common GNU autotools build system for compilation.
+As such, a typical install of IPM from this repository must begin by generating the autoconf `configure` script via:

+    autoreconf -f -i

+Once this is done, you should be able to run

+    ./configure
+    make
+    make install

+As usual, you will likely want to examine key options available for the `configure` script, which can be viewed by running `./configure --help`.
+For example, you can enable support for hardware performance counter collection via PAPI by specifying the PAPI installation path using the `--with-papi=<path>` option.